Injury & Wound Treatment For Dogs And Cats

 Propolis is a resin-like material that honey bees collect from tree buds, sap flows, and other botanical sources.
 Bees use it as sealant for unwanted open spaces and small gaps in their hive.
 Propolis also adds protection to the hive by preventing diseases and parasites from entering the hive due to its antibiotic properties inhibiting bacterial growth.
 Propolis also has a long history of medicinal use dating back to 350 B.C., but unfortunately propolis is rarely available in its pure form, that is until now!

 Corigem Animal Products is proud to introduced our full line of propolis products for the animal world.
 Corigem propolis products come in the form of both a spray and a cream.
 Since Corigem is dedicated to providing the highest quality of raw propolis available, so you can be certain that the healing capabilities will be greater than anything else on the market today.
-Corigem is the finest propolis in the world because it is harvested directly from the hives of the African Killer Bees found in Brazil.
+Corigem is the finest propolis in the world because it is harvested directly from the hives of Brazilian honey bees.

 All of our propolis is completely free from environmental toxins such as lead, mercury and pesticides.
-The appearance of the African Killer Bee in Brazil combined with the unique biodiversity of this region results in an incredible synergy of nature.
+The appearance of Brazilian honey bees combined with the unique biodiversity of this region results in an incredible synergy of nature.
 This combination results in propolis 5 times richer in bioflavonoids, amino acids, and other complex medicinal compounds than propolis harvested from anywhere else in the world.
 These unique natural ingredients are the key components which make Corigem so powerful in the healing process of the products it is utilized in.

 A Fast Cure For Horse Skin Fungus